 The Incandescent Light Blub (ILB) is a 19th century invention.

 In 1802, Humphrey Davy, a British scientist, passed an electrical current through two pieces of carbon, which caused an electrical spark between them.
 A bright light was produced, which Davy demonstrated in public.

-Due to passing air currents, the light produced formed a distinctive, arch like shape.
+Due to passing air currents, the light formed a distinctive, arc like shape.
 Davy dubbed his invention, the ‘arc lamp’.

-Different elements and voltages were tried, the designs steadily improved.
+Different elements and voltages were tried, and the designs steadily improved.

-Depending on which version of history you prefer, you might say that either Joseph Swan (1878) or Thomas Edison (1879) produced the first, modern style ILB.
+Depending on which version of history you prefer, you could say that either Joseph Swan (1878), or Thomas Edison (1879), produced the first, modern style bulb.
 But many other scientists and inventors contributed along the way: historians Robert Friedel and Paul Israel studied the history of ILBs, and named 22 inventors whose work was instrumental in their creation.

 Adolphe Chaillet was born in Paris, in 1867.

 His father was an electrical engineer, who started his own lightbulb business in the 1880s.
 Many others were doing the same; light bulbs could barely be produced fast enough to keep up with demand, as everyone rushed to replace lanterns and candles with modern lights.

 As a child, Chaillet used to accompany his father to work, absorbing the specifics of this new industry.
 Later, he would study both engineering and physics at university.